Frequently Asked Questions

 What are the next steps so that data collection can begin?
 What is the estimated timeline for starting to implement the program?

 The WRMP began full implementation with the adoption of the Program Charter in June 2021.
 In February 2023, the Steering Committee approved the Priority Monitoring Site Network Technical Memo that was prepared by the Technical Advisory Committee.
-Initial monitoring activities will begin in early 2024.
-Next steps include developing the Monitoring Plan.
-This plan will define which Standard Operating Procedures are implemented, where they are implemented, and with what frequency, as well as the information products the WRMP plans to produce.
+Initial monitoring activities and the publication of the Monitoring Plan occurred in 2024.
+This plan defines which Standard Operating Procedures are implemented, where they are implemented, and with what frequency, as well as the information products the WRMP plans to produce.

-For data collection, the next steps include continuing to work on the Baylands Change Basemap (estimated completion December 2023), continuing to develop the Geospatial Data Catalog, and finalizing Standard Operating Procedures (SOPs) for data management and monitoring of an initial set of indicators.
+For data collection, the next steps include continuing to develop the Geospatial Data Catalog, and finalizing Standard Operating Procedures (SOPs) for data management and monitoring of an initial set of indicators.
 SOPs are a set of written protocols that provide detailed monitoring instructions.
 SOPs describe the technical and operational elements of the WRMP and detail the regularly recurring work processes that are to be conducted or followed within the WRMP.
 These documents will aid in consistent conformance of monitoring, as well as technical requirements and quality system requirements, that support data quality.
 The SOP for mapping bayland habitats and transition zones was finalized by the Geospatial Workgroup in December 2022.

 How might the program expand in the future?